 When Is the Best Time

 Watching Grizzly Bears in their natural environment was always on our bucket list.
 Usually, the best spots are too far away, and high priced lodges are the only option.
-There is one exception; Knights Inlet in British Colombia, close to Vancouver Island, can be visited on a long day trip.
+There is one exception; Knights Inlet in British Colombia in easy reach from Vancouver Island, which can be visited on a long day trip.
 These guided boat tours are already fully booked for many months in advance.

 Bear Watching Season